wso2-attic/carbon-uuf/README.md

 ## How to run ?

+Make sure you are running JDK8 update 40 or latest.

 1. Extract `wso2uuf-1.0.0-SNAPSHOT.zip` archive.
 2. Go to `wso2uuf-1.0.0-SNAPSHOT/bin` direcotry.
 4. Run `./carbon.sh` to start the Carbon server.